Mabel Dodge Luhan: Taos

-In 1917, Dodge, her husband, and Elsie Clews Parsons moved to Taos, New Mexico, where she began a literary colony.
+In 1917, Dodge, her husband Maurice Sterne, and Elsie Clews Parsons moved to Taos, New Mexico, where she began a literary colony.
 On the advice of Tony Lujan, a Native American whom she would marry in 1923, she purchased a 12 acre property.
 Lujan set up a teepee in front of her house, drumming each night in an attempt to lure her to him.
 Although Sterne bought a shotgun with the intention of chasing Lujan off the property, he was unable to use it.
-He took to insulting his wife, who, in response, sent Sterne away, although she supported him financially until the time of their divorce four years later.
+He took to insulting his wife Mabel, who, in response, sent Sterne away, although she supported him financially until the time of their divorce four years later.

 Mabel Dodge Luhan's home in Taos.

 D. H. Lawrence, the English author, accepted an invitation from her to stay in Taos, arriving with his wife, Frieda, in early September 1922.
-He had a fraught relationship with his hostess, however, later writing about it in his fiction.
+He had a fraught relationship with his hostess, later writing about it in his fiction.
 Dodge later published a memoir about the visit entitled, Lorenzo in Taos (1932).
 Editor and book designer Merle Armitage also wrote a book about this time in New Mexico.
 Taos Quartet in Three Movements was originally to appear in Flair Magazine, but the magazine folded before its publication.
 This short work describes the tumultuous relationship of D. H. Lawrence, his wife Frieda, artist Dorothy Brett and Mabel Dodge Sterne.
 Armitage took it upon himself to print 16 hardcover copies of this work for his friends.
 Richard Pousette-Dart executed the drawings for Taos Quartet that was published in 1950.

 In New Mexico, Dodge and Lujan hosted influential artists and poets, including Marsden Hartley, Arnold Ronnebeck, Louise Emerson Ronnebeck, Ansel Adams, Willa Cather, Walter Van Tilburg Clark, Robinson Jeffers and his wife Una, Florence McClung, Georgia O'Keeffe, Nicolai Fechin, Mary Hunter Austin, Mary Foote, Frank Waters, Jaime de Angulo, Aldous Huxley, Ernie O'Malley and others.

 Dodge died at her home in Taos in 1962 and was buried in Kit Carson Cemetery.
 The Mabel Dodge Luhan House has been designated a National Historic Landmark, operating as an historic inn and conference center.
 Natalie Goldberg frequently teaches at Mabel Dodge Luhan House, which Dennis Hopper bought after having noticed it while filming Easy Rider.

 Archives

 The Mabel Dodge Luhan Papers Collection—a collection of letters, manuscripts, photographs and personal papers documenting Dodge's life and works—is housed at the Beinecke Library at Yale University.
 A portion of the collection is available online.
+Patricia R. Everett has edited and published archival publications on Dodge's life, including her dream diary (with analysis by Smith Ely Jelliffe) and her correspondences with Abraham Brill and Gertrude Stein.

 There is a portrait of Luhan by Nicholai Fechin (1881-1955) painted in 1927, oil on canvas, included in the American Museum for Western Art — The Anschutz Collection.